saiharsha1994/wolfpool/README.md

 * **Installing SSL certificate:**
 It has two steps, first is to get a certificate [instructions mentioned in previous section].
 This certificate then needs to be registered on your AWS account.
 Please follow the instruction in the [link](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate-api-cli.html#import-certificate-api) to import the certificate.
 Next use this configured certificate in your elasticbeanstalk application.
 The instructions are mentioned in this [link](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/configuring-https-elb.html)

+## Developer tools
+* **Setting up mongo DB on server**: If you wanted to set up mongo db on a server and use the machine as the db server, you can simply execute the script on the server.
+Script can be found in scripts folder.

 ## Authors

 * **Chirag Jain** - *er.chiragjain92@gmail.com* - [github](http://github.com/CJ8664)